RX12874: Changing strategies

-Through this period there had been an ongoing debate about the usefulness of air defences.
+Throughout this period, there has been an ongoing debate about the usefulness of air defences.
 The introduction of the hydrogen bomb meant a single aircraft could destroy any target, and the higher speeds and altitudes of bomber aircraft meant the bombs could be dropped from further away.
 By 1954, the Chief of the Air Staff had concluded that close defence was useless, and began plans to remove anti-aircraft artillery from the defence.
 By December, planners believed the only practical role for air defence was to protect the V-force while it was launching.
 In keeping with this role, over the next few years the number of radar stations and fighters continued to be reduced as the protected area contracted around the Midlands.

 The 1957 Defence White Paper shifted priorities from manned bombers to missiles.
 The only way to defend against a missile attack was deterrence, so it was absolutely vital that the V-force survive.
 This meant that any attack, whether by aircraft or missiles, would require the V-force to launch immediately; the interceptor defence could not guarantee their survival even in the case of an all-bomber attack, and could do nothing at all in the case of missiles.
 By the end of 1957, the idea of any defence of the deterrent force had been abandoned; a bomber attack simply implied missiles were following.
 Now the bombers would launch to staging areas after receiving any credible threat.
 The need for the long-distance coverage of Blue Riband disappeared.

 One new role did emerge.
 Since the attack would likely come from missiles, the Soviets might attempt to jam the Ballistic Missile Early Warning System (BMEWS) radars by flying aircraft far offshore and using a carcinotron against the relatively narrow band of the BMEWS.
 They might mask a bomber attack on the V-force bases the same way by jamming the ROTOR radars.
 Such jamming would require the launch of the V-force while the nature of the threat was determined, and repeated spoofing of this sort could quickly wear out the aircraft and their crews.
 A system for detecting such an attack and countering it was considered valuable.

 This role would not require the massive Blue Riband and led to the "Blue Yeoman" concept, combining the electronics of the Blue Riband with a smaller 45 by 21.5 foot antenna originally developed as an upgrade for the Orange Yeoman radar.
 Associated Electrical Industries took up production of this system as the AMES Type 85.
 As these still had long range, only nine were needed to cover most of the UK.
 Over time these plans were repeatedly scaled back, eventually producing a system known as Linesman with three stations covering only the southern portions of England, protecting Bomber Command's bases and the BMEWS radar.